tytydraco/yessleep/out/Did_my_cooking_skills_turn_my_friends_into_psychotic_monsters_or_did_a_wellknown_online_mealkit_service_do_this_on_purpose.md

 As soon as the words had left his mouth, the room stopped shaking.

-Ignoring spiralling red spattering the porcelain white of the toilet bowl, I struggled to press them onto his forehead.
+Ignoring spiralling red spattering the porcelain white of the toilet bowl, I struggled to press wet towels onto his forehead to bring down his raging fever.
 “I’m going to get you help, okay?”
 I whispered.
-"Just hold on."
+"Just hold on.
+Please.
+You're okay."

 “Mmm.
 Just gimme a sec.”
 Gabe slurred.
 “I’m okay.
 I’m gonna be…” He hiccupped, more red hitting white.
 “I’m gon be okay.”